 I completed my post-graduate studies in 2009 and have over ten years of clinical experience.

-We are based in Melbourne, Australia and see clients face-to-face at the 28 by Sam Wood Headquarters in Brighton.
+We are based in Melbourne, Australia and see clients face-to-face at our clinic in Sandringham.

 We have Skype and phone options available and have an international client base.
 For consultation and programs, please book here.